 Unlike many other high-rise blocks in central Seoul, the building manages not to look like a futuristic foreign body amidst such motley structural surroundings.
 It chimes in with the architectural fabric of the adjoining financial district yet still strikes a chord with the smaller-format districts that have so far resisted being engulfed by the modern construction boom.
 And it also seeks to mesh with the city in the way it is used.
 It boasts a basement level opened up on all sides by a perimeter colonnade that invites both those working in the building and also the general public to actively make use of it.
 The large atrium with its high air space that opens up in the middle of the building provides space for art installations, concerts and other cultural events whilst simultaneously serving as a means of accessing other public offerings such as a museum, library, tea house and shops.

 Architects and building

 Photo: Ingrid von Kruse

-“Architecture of this magnitude has a social responsibility over and beyond its formal presence, i.e. to create a meaningful place, a public place conducive to spending time in that is accessible to all inhabitants and allows the dynamics of urban culture to be experienced”, is what the architects have to say about their work in Seoul.
+‘Architecture of this magnitude has a social responsibility beyond formal presence: to create a place of meaning, a recreational space for the public, open to all residents and allowing them to experience the dynamics of urban culture,’ the architects say of their work in Seoul.

 Modern architecture that taps older knowledge